Giusto da Urbino: Works

 Besides his letters, Giusto wrote a grammar of Ge'ez, some poems in Ge'ez, a French–Ge'ez–Amharic dictionary and a Latin–Ge'ez–Amharic dictionary.
-The Latin dictionary survives in manuscript, the French one he sent to Antoine d'Abbadie, who used it for his own dicionary of Amharic.
+The Latin dictionary survives in manuscript, the French one he sent to Antoine d'Abbadie, who used it for his own dictionary of Amharic.
 At the request of Massai, Giusto translated François Bourgade's Les soirées de Carthage (1847) into Ge'ez and Amharic.
 In 1856, the Spettatore egiziano, an Italian periodical in Cairo, published in three parts his Vicende politiche e religiose in Abissinia dopo il 1852, an account of recent political and religious events in Ethiopia.
 Seven manuscripts of Giusto's writings are preserved in libraries in Europe.

 Giusto's most famous works are two copies he made of the Hatata of Zar'a Ya'eqob and its appendix, the Hatata of Walda Heywat.
 He sent these manuscripts to d'Abbadie.
 The claim that they are authentic 17th-century Ge'ez works has been debated for over a century with some scholars arguing that they are in fact the original works of Giusto da Urbino.
 Others believe that Giusto used traditional material to compile them.
 In either event, the works, while inauthentic, are not forgeries but simply pseudonymous.

 Giusto sent a total of 24 manuscripts to d'Abbadie, for which he was paid.
 They are currently shelfmarks D'Abbadie 194–217 and 234 in the Bibliothèque nationale in Paris.